TheCondemner/brainfuck-compiler/README.md

 Write all your `.bf` code within the `source/` directory, and then run `npm run compile` within your command line.

-The selected files will then appear compiled within the `out/` directory, whereby you can run `npm run execute` to execute the files.
+The selected files will then appear compiled within the `out/` directory, whereby you can run `npm run exec` to execute the files.

 ## Editing